Portslade: History

 Portslade has been suggested as being the Roman port Novus Portus mentioned in Ptolemy's Geography of the 2nd century AD.
 Drove Road, in the original Portslade Village, has been linked with the Roman road (sometimes known as the "London to Portslade Way") that passes through Patcham valley to Haywards Heath and on to Streatham in London.
 The Old Shoreham Road is thought to form part of the Chichester (Noviomagus Reginorum) to Portslade Roman road.
 Roman remains and a Roman burial site were found in Roman Road.
 The name of the town had been thought to stem from the Roman placename Portus Adurni, but this is based on a misidentification of Shoreham-by-Sea as Portus Adurni by Michael Drayton in the 17th century.
 Indeed, the River Adur, whose mouth has moved many times due to longshore drift and erosion, was also named from this misidentification.
 The actual etymology of Portslade may be portus- + -ladda, way to the port, where ladda is from the Old English for way, but this is conjectural at best.

+Portslade was listed in Domesday Book of 1086 as having two households, and was under the tenancy of William of Warenne, having a value of six shillings.

 The old name, Copperas Gap, for Portslade-by-Sea suggests that the coast was used for the production of copperas or green vitriol, a form of ferrous sulfate used extensively in the textile industry.
 The process took over six years and made use of iron pyrite-rich nodules that could be found in the strata of Sussex greensand stone that emerges at this point in the coast.

 A part-finished assembly hall in Portslade became an Odeon Cinema about 1930 when George Coles, one of the Odeon chain's principal architects, adapted the original design.

-On 31 March 1928 the parish of "Portslade" was abolished and added to "Portslade by Sea".
-In 1921 the parish of Portslade had a population of 523.

-Portslade-by-Sea was an urban district from the late 19th century to 1974, when it became part of the borough of Hove, later to become part of the city of Brighton and Hove.
-Portslade Town Hall is on Victoria Road, and is used as a venue for various functions: it is a locally-listed building.